 Rules: Most of the Hofbräu locations, especially those that have been involved for a while, take the competitions very seriously, so they are likely to be strict in their enforcement of the rules during competitions.
 The rules listed on our Official Steinholding Rules page are used by the judges at the Regional semi-finals and at the Hofbräu Masskrugstemmen Championship.
 These rules are also the gold standard that must be followed for a new national record to be considered valid by the U.S. Steinholding Association.
 All of the Hofbräu locations have these rules available, but not every location has a veteran group of judges on hand for their competitions, so there can always be variations in how strictly the rules are enforced on any given day.

 Format Overview: While we strongly support the use of the official rules and the traditional dimpled 1L glass stein, U.S. Steinholding Association encourages anyone and everyone to host a competition that works for their particular event or venue.
 With that being said, from a competitor's perspective, this category can be kind of a crap-shoot.
-Individual bars, breweries, restaurants, festivals, etc., across the country host their own independent competitions.
-There are hundreds of them, with more popping up each year, and they all play by their own rules to some degree, which is fine and can add some fun variety as long as competitors know what to expect.
-They may have a group of local preliminary competitions at different venues around their town which lead into a local championship at a festival, for example.
-Or there might just be a single event.
-There's a ton of local variation.
+Individual bars, breweries, restaurants, festivals, etc., across the country host their own independent competitions, but they may not even know that USSA and our rules exist.
+There are hundreds of locations, with more popping up each year, and they all play by their own rules to some degree, which is fine and can add some fun variety as long as competitors know what to expect.
+They may have a group of local preliminary competitions at different venues around their town which lead into a local championship at a festival, for example, or there might just be a single event.

 Locations: There are hundreds of locations across the country that host independent competitions.
 We try to keep our Competition Map updated with as many of them as we can, and we're constantly adding more as we come across them.
-If you know of a competition that we've missed, or if you are going to be hosting your own competition, let us know and we'll get it added!
+If you see a competition date that's from a past year, click through to their website and see if they are hosting a competition again this season- we may have not had the info available during our last map update.
+And if you know of a competition that we've missed, or if you are going to be hosting your own competition, let us know and we'll get it added!
 Independent competitions are green dots on the map.

 The Stein: There are a variety of options you might encounter.
-Some locations use the traditional dimpled glass 1L stein or the modern style smooth sided 1L stein.
-Some locations will use a plastic 1L stein or half liter glass stein or a plastic beer pitcher or something else altogether.
-It's usually just a matter of what kind of steins the venue had available.
+Some locations use the traditional dimpled glass 1L stein or the modern style smooth sided 1L "sport mug."
+Some locations will use a plastic 1L stein or half liter glass or ceramic stein, plastic beer pitcher, beer boot, or something else altogether.
+It's usually just a matter of what kind of vessels the venue has available.
 Scout ahead if you can and be ready for anything.

 Rules: Most independent competitions follow the most basic of rules (straight arm, no spilling, arm parallel to the ground), but outside of that there can be a lot of variations.
 Some competitions will use a stein in each hand or allow you to hold the stein out at your side.
 Some competitions will be unisex rather than having a separate mens' and womens' division.
 Again, be ready for anything if you're going to be trying your hand at an independent competition, but most importantly HAVE FUN!
 If a competition near you is struggling to put on a solid competition and use consistent rules, let them know about the resources we have available here, and hopefully we can help!